 Note: If you are hosting a ThAC or FAC, you must also sign up on the SBA’s TWEN site.

 In order to successfully publicize your event, it is important first to consider your desired audience.
 Then, make a plan for inviting people and publicizing your event.
-You can get the word out in many different ways:
+Note: Do not share Zoom classroom links for public events.

 - Send personal emails to key invitees two weeks before the event